runvnc/tersenet/README.md

 This web browser is a relatively simple system, rather than an entire operating system-in-a-box like Chrome or Firefox.
 It is supported by decentralized protocols.

-# Multiple Browser Types with Standardized Integration
+# Multiple Browser Types with a Simple Standard for Integration Between Them

 TerseNet functionality is separated into three types of browsers: